Jennifer Baird, studied DPLP 2016-17

 The DPLP is a practical transaction-based learning programme that aims to prepare suitably qualified graduates for legal practice in Scotland.
 Building on our strong links with the legal profession, we see the Diploma as the crucial bridge from your law degree to the world of practice.
-Look forward to working in a close collegiate learning environment, and develop lasting professional networks.

 In the second semester 4 elective courses are chosen from a comprehensive list (please see course information), enabling you to tailor your study to your interests and needs.
 Detailed information on the elective courses is provided in November prior to selecting courses.

 Across the two semesters the transaction based learning approach enables you to build on your knowledge and skills week by week.
 The course content is centred around a number of different activities including interactive seminars, role play and group work.
-The programme structure and exercises seek to replicate real life legal practice to ensure your transition into the working world is as seamless as possible.
+The programme structure and exercises seek to replicate real life legal practice to ensure your transition into the working world is as seamlessly as possible.

 For detailed information about the compulsory and elective courses please see below.